Network Centrality and Clustering

 plt.title('Spectral Clustering of Football Network Compared to Known Labels', size = 16)

-Based on this plot, it looks like the football graph is best described as about six-dimensional.
+Based on this plot, it appears that the football graph can be best described as approximately six-dimensional.

 When we embed it in six dimensions and cluster there we get an extremely high Adjusted Rand Index.